gepheum/soia-cc-gen/README.md

 ## Installation

-From your project's root directory, run `npm i --dev soia-cc-gen`.
+From your project's root directory, run `npm i --save-dev soia-cc-gen`.

 In your `soia.yml` file, add the following snippet under `generators`:
 ```